jibblesskibbles87/btp-admin-guide-samples/README.md

 You find further details in the [`READEME.md`](./sample-setups/README.md) file of the `sample-setups` folder and in the `README.md` files of the individual sample setups

-In addition, we have a folder `modules` containing reuseable Terraform modules.
+In addition, we have a folder `modules` containing reusable Terraform modules.
 These modules are used in the sample setups.

 ## Getting Support